Israel Heritage

 172-169BCE - Menelaus offers a higher bribe to Antiochus and is appointed high priest in Jerusalem.

 167-164BCE - Antiochus IV outlaws Judaism in Judea.
+Desecrates Temple.
 Sacrifices a pig.
-Sets up altar to Zeus.

-164BCE - New Pharisee sect claims Mosaic authority for their interpretation of Jewish religious law.
+164BCE - Maccabees Recapture Temple.
+New Pharisee sect claims Mosaic authority for their positions.

 142BCE - Maccabee heir, Simon Thassi becomes first prince of Hasmonean rulers.